m90/seeThru/README.md

 In default configuration the script assumes that the alpha information is added underneath the original video track (in the exact same dimensions: a video of 400x300 target dimensions will have a 400x600 source file).
 The alpha information should be a black and white image, with white being interpreted as fully opaque and black being fully transparent (colored input will be averaged).

-For optimal results the color channel should be un-premultiplied. (see the Wikipedia article on **[Alpha Compositing][15]** for more info on what that is all about).
+For optimal results the color channel should be un-premultiplied. (see the Wikipedia article on **[Alpha Compositing][15]** for more info on what that is about).
 If you need a tool to un-premultiply your imagery you can use **[Knoll Unmult][16]** which is available for quite a lot of packages.
-If there is no way for you to supply unmultiplied sources, you can use the [`unmult` option](#options), that comes with a severe performance penalty due to un-premultiplying at runtime.
+If there is no way for you to supply unmultiplied sources, you can use the [`unmult` option](#options), that comes with a noticeable performance penalty due to un-premultiplying at runtime.

 For a basic introduction of how to encode and embed video for HTML5 pages see the great **[Dive into HTML5][14]**